-One of the key ways business people are cost-effectively remaining connected to teams and coworkers is through Instant Messaging and VoIP.
-Not only is this solution cheap and speedy, but younger generations have been using them in their personal communications for so long that transferring them to the workplace is only natural.
+One of the key ways business people are using to remain always connected to teams and colleagues cost-effectively is Instant Messaging and VoIP.
+Not only is this solution cheap and speedy, but younger generations have been using them in their personal communications so long that transferring them to the workplace is only natural.
 In addition to this, 86% of workers believe that managers and staff should use instant messaging and the telephone to remain in contact.
-Specifically, workers are using Skype (60%), WhatsApp (65%) and Facebook Messenger (51%).
+Specifically workers are using Skype (60%), WhatsApp (65%) and Facebook Messenger (51%).

-Compared to January 2015, WhatsApp has overtaken Skype in popularity among business users, probably due to the tool becoming even more versatile through the introduction of VoIP and video calls.
-In addition, many users are finding that creating groups for communications that need to go out to the whole team is very practical.
+Compared to January 2015, WhatsApp has overtaken Skype in popularity among business users probably due to the introduction of VoIP and video calls making the tool even more versatile.
+In addition many users are finding that creating groups for communications that need to go out to the whole team is very practical.

-Important differences do need to be taken into account at geographical level, with 98% of Chinese workers saying they had used WeChat over the previous month, and 71% of Japanese users reporting they had used LINE.
+Important differences at geographical level do need to be taken into account with 98% of Chinese workers saying they had used WeChat, and 71% of Japanese users reporting they had used LINE, over the previous month.

-Along with communications, mobile workers are also using more and more online tools to help them work remotely with more efficiency and productivity.
-Regus research shows that tools enabling remote working, whether by providing remote access to desktops or by making document sharing easier, are gaining popularity: Dropbox, the most popular solution, was used by 56% of workers in January 2015, but by 63% a year later.
+Along with communications, mobile workers are also using more and more online tools to help them work remotely more efficiently and productively.
+Regus research shows that these tools that enable remote working, whether by providing access to desktops remotely or making document sharing easier, are gaining popularity: Dropbox, the most popular solution, was used by 56% of workers in January 2015, but by 63% a year later.
 Similarly, Google Drive was used by 43% of workers and now by 50%.

 The importance of staying connected

-All these solutions share the fact that they require a stable internet connection, and as flexible working continues to become more the norm, it is not surprising that access to fast Wi-Fi or broadband impacts a worker’s ability to work remotely (84%).
+All these solutions have in common the fact that they require a stable internet connection and as flexible working continues to become more the norm, it is not surprising (therefore) that access to fast Wi-Fi or broadband impacts worker’s ability to work remotely most of all (84%).

-Remote access to the server is also an important factor, but scores much lower, as access to the server also depends ultimately on a strong internet connection.
+Remote access to the server is also an important factor, but scores much lower as, of course, access to the server also depends ultimately on a strong internet connection.